-One sunny afternoon, while indulging ourselves in the myriad pleasantries of a fresh craft beer, we decided it was time to introduce a new player into the world of craft vessels - one that would be the standard for drinktoting excellence.
+One sunny afternoon, while playing cards and indulging ourselves in the myriad pleasantries of a fresh craft beer, we decided it was time to introduce a new player into the world of craft vessels - one that would be the standard for drinktoting excellence.

 Many growlers are vaguely uncomfortable or don't even have a grip (and not many are overly attractive); we resolved these issues with some research, applied ergonomics, and good old fashioned trial and error.

 We sketched hundreds of different growler styles to explore form, size, ergonomics, and other factors.
 This gave us a better understanding of the proportions and general body types we thought were the most compelling and provocative.
 From these sketches, we created 3D models to experiment more accurately with the dimensions and volume of the growler.